tnagler/website/content/vacancies/index.md

 ---

 I have openings for **PhD candidates** starting August 2022 or as soon as possible thereafter.
-Topics are in high-dimensional statistics and machine learning.
+Possible topics are in high-dimensional statistics and machine learning.

 ### Tasks
   * Research at the intersection of mathematical and computational statistics